 Lentil, Sausage, and Cabbage Soup with Balsamic Vinegar

 The touch of balsamic vinegar makes this Lentil, Sausage, and Cabbage Soup with Balsamic Vinegar really delicious, and this tasty soup is low-glycemic, gluten-free, and South Beach Diet friendly!
 Use Soup Recipes to find more recipes like this one.

 I first posted this recipe back in February 2007 when my friend Alanna at a Veggie Venture was focusing on soup, and I originally made the recipe for a Superbowl party.
 When I took the new photos I couldn’t resist the urge to use partly red lentils this time, and also to add some balsamic vinegar to the soup, which I think only improved it!
 I love lentils and cabbage, and they’re delicious together in this soup.

 Lentils are one of the slow-digesting carbs that many carb-conscious eaters eat in small amounts, but if you want a lower-carb version of this soup I would use more sausage, less lentils, and skip the carrots and use more of the other vegetables.
 We gobbled this up on a day when we had a few different recipes to sample, and I loved it with a little freshly-grated Parmesan cheese sprinkled on at the table.

-Add the water, chicken stock, bay leaves, garlic, thyme, oregano, Spike Seasoning, tomato paste, and red and brown lentils to the soup and start to simmer.
+Add the water, chicken stock, bay leaves, garlic, thyme, oregano, Spike Seasoning (affiliate link), tomato paste, and red and brown lentils to the soup and start to simmer.
 Then cut up the sausage, carrots, onion, celery, and cabbage one at a time and add each to the soup.

 Simmer the soup on low heat for 2-3 hours, or until lentils are soft and starting to dissolve into the soup and some of the vegetables are breaking down.
 Add more liquid part way through the cooking time if it seems like the soup is getting too thick.
 (The long cooking time doesn’t improve the looks, but it does add flavor!)